ETTOTW/Herobrine/docs/final.md

 Figure above shows our training environment.
 The arena is 45 * 45 with 25 possible locations where our agent can make an action.
 These state either has a green block or chest (brown block) in the center.
 It also have 4 possible locations that are valid for pickup or drop-off.
 These locations has a chest in the center.
 At the beginning of each mission, one of the four states that have a chest will be assigned as the package location for pickup, and one of the remaining three states will be assigned as the destination for drop-off.
 Our agent should only pick the package up at the package location and drop it off at the destination.
 There are two types of the path.
 It simulates the real-world environment with different moving speeds for routes.
 The stone blocks are the path with normal speed.
 The soul sand block, however, slows down the speed of our agent.

-Our agent will start randomly at the top of a state.
-It is not allowed to walk into the grass block.
-It can only move a step at a time, pick up the package, or drop off the package.
+Our agent will start randomly at a state.

 Block Types summary: